The New Job Survey

 Who Gets a Survey and When

-Employees new to the BC Public Service and existing employees who have changed jobs within the BC Public Service receive the survey about three months after their start date.
-This gives them time to get settled in their new job (and work environment) before completing the survey.
+Eligible employees will receive a survey invitation about three months after they start their new position.
+This gives employees time to get settled into their new job (and work environment) before completing the survey so they can better provide feedback on their new environment.

 How We Use the Information